tolwiz/kl1_c/README.md

 # KL1

 A tiny interactive implementation of KL1 logic in plain C.
-**KL1** is a non-classical logic by Richard Evans that formalizes **cognitive acts** as the basic units of inference.
+**KL1** is a non-classical logic by R. Evans, M.Sergot and A.Stephenson, which formalizes **cognitive acts** as the basic units of inference.
 Developed to model Kant’s conception of rules in the *Critique of Pure Reason*, KL1 treats rules as **procedures** for generating acts (such as *subsumptions*) conditionally on other acts.
 Unlike standard deontic or truth-functional logics, KL1 does not assume that atoms have truth values.
 Instead, it captures the structure of norm-governed mental activity and models how an agent constructs a coherent representation of the world by applying rules to acts—such as perceiving, subsuming, or identifying patterns in sensory input.
 KL1 is part of a broader formal architecture (KL1–KL3) for modeling Kantian cognition computationally.